Welcome to the Netherlands

 2 nights in The Hague based on twin sharing basis.

-2nd class train ticket from Amsterdam-The Hague-Amsterdam.
+2nd class train from Amsterdam-The Hague-Amsterdam.

 Complimentary travel insurance.